 Mark Hopkins, the “Vanderbilt of the Pacific Slope,” was a true pioneer and a “49er.”
 He sailed on the ship Pacific from New York City on 22 January 1849 to seek his fortune in California.
 He started the New England Mining and Trading Company with a group of 26 men, who each invested $500 to purchase goods and ship them to California for sale.

 He was one of the “Big Four” that formed the Central Pacific Railroad, along with Leland Stanford, Charles Crocker, and Collis Huntington.

-Mark married his cousin Mary Francis Sherwood on 22 September 1854 in New York City.
+Mark married his cousin Mary Frances Sherwood on 22 September 1854 in New York City.
 Their family lineage can be traced back to Mayflower passengers, settlers of Massachusetts Bay Colony and Connecticut.

 Mary loved romance novels and castles.
 Mark “liked hard work more than the laziest man liked to loaf.”
 He was known as “Uncle” Mark by his partners, who relied on his even temperament and solid business sense.

 Mark was the anchor for many, including Timothy Nolan, the son of his widowed housekeeper.
 Timothy became part of Mark’s household early on and he groomed the young lad for business and Harvard.
 When Mark Hopkins died in 1878, plans for attending college were cancelled and Timothy’s life was altered forever.
 He would play a convenient role for Mary Hopkins and her financial affairs.

 On 21 May 1878 Mary Hopkins filed a petition in the San Francisco County Court for letters of administration.
 She received most of her husband’s estate, and a portion was given to brothers Samuel Frederick Hopkins of Michigan and Moses Hopkins of California.
 She also adopted Timothy Nolan and he became the Hopkins’ official heir.